 Augmented reality and virtual reality have huge potential in the hospitality industry.
 For marketing, AR and VR can give travelers a three-dimensional feel for a hotel room, the property, its venue spaces and surrounding environment — differentiating the hotel and helping the guest make a well-informed and inspired booking decision.

-Hotel distribution in 2019: focus on mobile and a stronger push for direct bookings
+2019 hotel trends in distribution: focus on mobile and a stronger push for direct bookings

 Focus on improving mobile conversion